ksruthi1992/park/parking-report.md

 ### Actors and goals ###

-**Cameras** Participating Actor -> Takes surveillance inside and outside the garage for security and safety
+**Cameras** Participating Actor

+-> Takes surveillance inside and outside the garage for security and safety

-**Hardwired sensors** Initiating Actor -> Detects if a vehicle in a certain spot is present, "Green" light means vacant, "Red" means occupied.
+**Hardwired sensors** Participating Actor

+-> Detects if a vehicle in a certain spot is present, "Green" light means vacant, "Red" means occupied.

+**Digital Displays** Participating Actor

+-> Goal is to display how many spots are remaining in a given lot.

-**Mobile App** Participating Actor -> This is where consumers check for open spots, and reserve for parking spots if the feature is available.
+**Mobile App** Participating Actor

+-> This is where consumers check for open spots, and reserve for parking spots if the feature is available.

-**Database** Participating Actor -> Stores all the data, status and information in all parking spaces/garages.
+**Database** Participating Actor

+-> Stores all the data, status and information in all parking spaces/garages.

-**Parking enforcers/employees** Initiating Actor -> They maintain and scout the garage for safety and checks the validity of the permit in every vehicle.
+**Parking enforcers/employees** Initiating Actor

+-> They maintain and scout the garage for safety and checks the validity of the permit in every vehicle.

-**Student/Faculty member** Initiating Actor -> The primary consumers in the system.
+**Student/Faculty member** Initiating Actor

+-> The primary consumers in the system.
+User has the ability to access the mobile app to view current and historical parking space vacancy

 **More?** ->